Rodrigo-Patron/Blog-App/README.md

 Blog Application, built with Java/Spring Boot for  backend, Angular/TypeScript for frontend and MySQL as Database.
-Allowing the user to create a post, ad a comment, like a post and counting the visitors.
+Allowing the user to create a post, add a comment, like a post and counting the visitors.